Tethered Lines of Times

 ‘Neath the dark clouded sky in pantomime.

-And this voice that beckons to follow its sound
+This voice that beckons to follow its sound

 Imbues my brain like rain on soft ground.